kamel-usp/dpasp/README.md

 % where a is a unique atom.
 ```

+`pasp` also supports probabilistic rules with variables (e.g. `0.3::f(X) :- g(X).`), although these
+are (for now) constrained to only normal rules.
+Internally, what `pasp` does is ground these rules
+and then apply the transformation mentioned above, adding a probabilistic fact to the body of the
+grounded rule.
+For efficiency reasons, subgoals in first-order probabilistic rules are only
+grounded following the non-probabilistic part of the program; otherwise, at every total choice a
+new grounded program would have to be generated.

 Let's take a look at the remaining lines in [`examples/asia.lp`](examples/asia.lp).
 To query for
 probabilities, we use a similar syntax to [PASOCS](https://arxiv.org/abs/2105.10908).